 We believe that what we’ve learned during our recent research project can contribute to that new approach; can start us on a better path.
 We feel so strongly about the need for a new community-based approach that we’re prepared to contribute the results of our research to help jump start an effort to design and develop the kind of health IT systems the healthcare community wants, and needs.

-To initiate this effort, we initiated The CURE ProjectSM.
+The CURE ProjectSM.

 The objective of The CURE Project is to educate and inform the healthcare community about a viable option to the current state of our health IT infrastructure and to launch a community-based project to specify the next generation of health IT systems.
 In the interim, until we find an appropriate community-based organization, we will house and incubate The CURE Project at New Health Networks.
 We view our activity as a contribution to the community in which we work.

 If you’re interested in contributing your ideas or expertise to The CURE Project, or simply being informed of our progress, we invite you to contact us.
 If you know of others in the healthcare community that might be interested in this effort, we invite you to let them know about The CURE Project.
 You can do both by clicking on the appropriate menu link on the left of this page and filling in the online forms.

 The CURE ProjectSM is a community service project of New Health Networks, LLC